 Snapdragon 678 is packed with Adreno 612 GPU, whereas, Snapdragon 732G gets Adreno 618, which seems to be an upgraded version of its rival.
 Exynos 850, on the other hand, rely on Mali-G52 MP1.
-Undoubtedly, Qualcomm produces better-optimized graphics cards compared to Mali, and there is no expectation this time either.
+Undoubtedly, Qualcomm produces the batter optimized graphics cards compared to Mali, and there is no expectation this time either.

 With the increasing popularity of social media, the mobile camera is becoming more and more popular.
-Nowadays, people use mobile cameras more often rather than carrying heavy DSLRs.
-Both Snapdragon processors can support up to 192MP single cameras.
-When it comes to multiple camera support, Snapdragon 678 holds dual 16MP + 16MP sensors, while, Snapdragon 732G can expand up to 22MP + 22MP.
+Nowadays, people use mobile camera more often rather than carrying heavy DSLRs.
+Both Snapdragon processors can support up to 192MP single-camera.
+When it comes to multiple camera support, Snapdragon 678 holds dual 16MP + 16MP sensors, while, Snapdragon 732G can expend up to 22MP + 22MP.

 Exynos 850 supports up to 48MP single-camera and dual 16MP + 5MP.
 It again confirms that the Exynos chipset is designed for basic devices.
 We can further expect better image processing from Snapdragon chipsets.
-Snapdragon 732G uses 2x Spectra Spectra 350 ISP, which is an upgraded version of the Spectra 250L ISP used by Snapdragon 678.
-We should see the better-optimized camera on Snapdragon 732G, followed by 678 and Exynos 850.
+Snapdragon 732G uses 2x Spectra Spectra 350 ISP, which is an upgraded version of Spectra 250L ISP used by Snapdragon 678.
+We should see batter optimized camera on Snapdragon 732G, followed by 678 and Exynos 850.

 Snapdragon 678 is combined with Qualcomm X12 LTE modem, which offers up to 600Mbps download and 150Mbps upload speed.
 The Snapdragon 732G packs an X15 modem with an 800Mbps download and 150Mpbs upload speed.

 Lastly, Exynos 850’s LTE modem offers a 200Mbps download and 150Mbps upload speed.
 Overall, all three chipsets have adequate capabilities to drive good internet speeds on 4G networks.
-There might be disappointment in those expecting 5G.
-But still, it should be fine, given the reasonably priced devices packing these chipsets.
+There might be a disappointment for those expecting 5G.
+But still, it should be fine given the reasonably priced devices packing these chipsets.

 Final Conclusion – which one is better?

 If you are reading this portion, you might have already decided which processor is doing better.
-All three processors are designed for different kinds of audiences.
+All three processors are designed for a different kind of audience.
 You might be already aware that Samsung, being the tear1 brand, charges more money for similar specifications.
 If you are getting a Samsung device in a similar price bracket, you need to compromise on specifications.

 Coming to the Snapdragon 732G, the “G” latter represents “Gaming.”
 Hence, it offers better graphics performance and power efficiency.
 Otherwise, the CPU is very similar to Snapdragon 678.
 Overall, Snapdragon 732G is the clear winner, followed by Snapdragon 678 and Exynos 850.
 What are your thoughts?
 Do let’s know in the comment section!